 |Hua Hin||Padang Besar||Train||Service|

-- Buy train tickets for travel from Hua Hin to Padang Besar.
+- Buy train tickets from Hua Hin to Padang Besar.

 Stage 2: Padang Besar to Kuala Lumpur